SAP-archive/teched2020-DAT263/exercises/ex5/README.md

 	1. Base Path: 'teched2020/\<di_user\>\_performance - This defines which service the Web-server calls.
 (Attention: No leading '/')
 	2. One-Way: True (operator is not waiting for a response but sends immediatedly HTTP 204 back.
 4. Add the **Write File** operator and the **To File** converter
-5. Configure the **Write File** operator:
+5. Configure the **Write File** operator for adding the data to your "performance.csv":
-	1. Connection: S3 - TechEd2020_S3
+	1. Connection: DI_DATA_LAKE
 	2. Path mode: "Static (from configuration)
-	3. Path: */output/\<di_user\>/logrestapi.csv* (this format is currently supported by Metadata explorer and the result can be viewed.
-Otherwise the file had to be downloaded first.)
+	3. Path: */shared/\<di_user\>/performance.csv*
 	4. Mode: "Append"
 6. Add the **Workflow Terminator** to the graph.
-Of course if run productivly there would be no "Terminmatr" but run perpetually.
+Of course if run productivly there would be no "Terminator" but run perpetually.
 7. Connect all operators
 8. Save the pipeline as "taxx.DeviceRestAPI"